michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - adj: endowed with feeling and unstructured consciousness
 - adj: belonging to the class of nouns that denote living beings
 ### Family
-animate: animated, animateness, animates, animating, animatingly, animation, animator, inanimate, reanimate+;animated: animatedly, unanimated;animation: animations;animator: animators;inanimate: inanimately, inanimateness;reanimate: reanimated, reanimates, reanimating
+- animate: animated, animateness, animates, animating, animatingly, animation, animator, inanimate, reanimate+
+- animated: animatedly, unanimated
+- animation: animations
+- animator: animators
+- inanimate: inanimately, inanimateness
+- reanimate: reanimated, reanimates, reanimating
 ### Examples
 - Dr. Appleby was part of a generation of historians who examined the ideologies and beliefs that animated the American Revolution.
 - At this point the inclusion of this animated Netflix series on various Best of TV lists seems obligatory.